hansake/Zilog_Z80_tools/zdostool/README.md

   -h, --help            show help
   -v, --verbose         show details
 ```
-Some checks of the image is still missing.
+Some checks of the image are still missing.